Spectral multiplier theorems for abstract harmonic oscillators on UMD lattices: Introduction

 for a pair of $d$-tuples $A=(A_1,\dots,A_d)$ and $B = (B_1,\dots,B_d)$ of closed and densely defined operators acting on both $L^2(M)$ and $L^{p}(M)$ such that the following assumptions hold (our statements are informal; precise versions of the assumptions will be given below): \begin{enumerate} \item the operators $A_{j}$ and $B_{j}$ are self-adjoint on $L^{2}(M)$ for all $j=1,\dots,d$. \item on both $L^2(M)$ and $L^{p}(M)$, the operators $iA_j$ and $iB_j$ generate uniformly bounded $C_0$-groups $(e^{itA_j})_{t\in \R}$ and $(e^{itB_j})_{t\in \R}$, respectively; \item the {\em Weyl commutation relations} hold for all $s,t\in \R$ and $1\le j,k\le d$:

-Here, $\delta_{jk}$ is the usual Kronecker symbol. \end{enumerate} On $L^{2}(M)$ such an operator $L$ is unitarily equivalent to the harmonic oscillator on $L^{2}(\mathbb{R}^{d})$ by Stone--von Neumann uniqueness theorem (see, for example, Chapter 14 of \cite{Hall}), but this by itself does not imply spectral multiplier results in $L^{p}(\R^d)$ for exponents $q \neq 2$.
-A striking example is given by the shifted Ornstein-Uhlenbeck operator $ L_{OU,d} :=-\Delta +x\nabla + \frac12 d$ on $L^{2}(\mathbb{R}^{d},\gamma)$ where $\gamma$ denotes the standard Gaussian measure on $\R^d$.
-For $p \neq 2$, $f(L_{OU,d})$ can only be bounded in $L^{p}(\mathbb{R}^{d},\gamma)$ for functions $f$ that have an holomorphic extension to a (shifted) sector of the complex plane; see \cite{GMMST}.
+Here, $\delta_{jk}$ is the usual Kronecker symbol. \end{enumerate} By the Stone--von Neumann uniqueness theorem (see, for example, Chapter 14 of \cite{Hall}), on $L^{2}(M)$, the study of such an operator $L$ can be reduced to the study of the harmonic oscillator $L_{HO}$ on $L^{2}(\mathbb{R}^{d})$ (see, e.g., the proof of Lemma \ref{lem:transfer} below).
+This by itself, however, does not imply spectral multiplier results in $L^{p}(\R^d)$ for exponents $q \neq 2$.
+A striking example is given by the shifted Ornstein-Uhlenbeck operator on $L^{2}(\mathbb{R}^{d},\gamma)$ where $\gamma$ denotes the standard Gaussian measure on $\R^d$. { By \cite[Theorem 3.1]{NP1} and \cite[Theorem 5.2]{NP2}, this operator is of the form \eqref{eq:L}.} For $p \neq 2$, $f({ L_{OU,\frac{d}{2}}})$ can only be bounded in $L^{p}(\mathbb{R}^{d},\gamma)$ for functions $f$ that have an holomorphic extension to a (shifted) sector of the complex plane; see \cite{GMMST}.
 This example is extreme, however, in that the corresponding momentum operators $B_{j}$ do not even generate $C_0$-groups on $L^{p}(\mathbb{R}^{d},\gamma)$.
 Less extreme examples are given in \cite[Section 3]{NP2}, along with a conditional spectral multiplier theorem \cite[Theorem 8.5]{NP2}, that is, a result under an {\em a priori} boundedness assumption on the joint (Weyl) functional calculus of $(A,B)$.

 The main contribution of this paper is that we are able to completely remove this {\em a priori} assumption.
 To do so, we use the non-commutative Weyl functional calculus of $(A,B)$ as a source of inspiration rather than a technical tool, as is the case in recent work regarding the Ornstein-Uhlenbeck operator; see \cite{harris, NP1}.
 Our proof starts with an application of the transference principle \cite[Proposition 6.3, Lemma 6.4]{NP2}